I keep losing what I've written!

 And that might sting, but not as much as losing months or years of work.

 The other thing that can be useful is to go old school and print out.
-(It's so old school, the school's been condemned and is primarily used by vagrant meth heads!)
-If you have a hard copy of your work sitting in a drawer, you might have to retype it, but that's better than having to start from scratch.
+(It's so old school, the school's been condemned and is primarily used by local youth for make outs) If you have a hard copy of your work sitting in a drawer, you might have to retype it, but that's better than having to start from scratch.

-Unless somehow you wash your USB, but then plugging it in causes your computer to explode in a shower of sparks that burns hour house down, you should be okay.
+Unless somehow you wash your USB, but then plugging it in causes your computer to explode in a shower of sparks that burns your house down, you should be okay.

 Nothing is gone forever.